$3,000 Personal Loan

 A borrower at 595 with two years of consistent employment and a clean 90‑day bank history often gets a better offer than someone at 645 who recently opened three new credit lines and carries 70% utilization across four cards.

-Already Have a $3,000 Loan and Want Better Terms
+Already Have This Loan and Want Better Terms

 Refinancing an existing loan makes sense under the right conditions.
 It doesn't always save money, though, and running the numbers beforehand is the only way to know.